As Covid restrictions ease, we continue to do everything we can to ensure your safety

 Most health insurance providers do not cover laser eye procedures to remove the need for glasses or contacts as this is deemed a cosmetic procedure.
 Some insurance companies cover the procedure to remove scarring on the cornea for example and it’s always worth checking in case you qualify.
 Many laser eye surgeons do all they can to keep treatments within the cover that insurance companies provide, so patients don’t get stung with unexpected costs.
-OCL Vision are a registered facility with the majority of UK and international private medical insurers – read more here.
+OCL Vision are registered as a facility with the majority of UK and international private medical insurers – read more here.

 Most companies offer interest-free credit, with the option to spread the cost over six, ten or twelve months to help with the finances where needed.
 At OCL Vision, we offer finance options to split the cost over your chosen period of either 6, 10 or 24 months at a rate of 0% APR.
-Interest bearing credit options over longer periods are also available on request.

 The cost of laser eye surgery is an important consideration, but more important still is your eyesight and the success of the procedure – safety and professionalism should be at the top of your list.
 Choose your laser eye surgeon based on their success rate, not the price.